Aadi1909/musicplayer/readme.md

 ## ⚙️ How It Works
 - The Express server serves static files from `public/` and exposes an API endpoint `/api/songs` to list available MP3 files.
 - The frontend fetches the song list and allows you to play them using the built-in HTML5 `<audio>` element.
+- Album art images are dynamically fetched from Pixabay API.
 - All controls and features are handled client-side for a smooth, interactive experience.

 ---